EleoXDA/EleoXDA/README.md

 ## :information_desk_person:  About Me  :information_desk_person:
 #### I am a mobile developer (kotlin, flutter,...swift).
 My journey started on XDA Developers Forum in 2012.
 I am advanced in QA and Junior in Android Development.
 I have edited several apps and have worked with custom ROM/firmware for several devices.

-- I know Bash and XML, and currently expanding my programming knowledge in Java and Kotlin for Android Studio, and Dart for Flutter.
+- I know Bash and XML, and currently expanding my programming knowledge in Kotlin and Flutter.
-- I am learning SQL, ECMAscript 6.0, RubyOnRails and etc on LeWagon Bootcamp
+- I will receive certificate of LeWagon Bootcamp on SQL, JavaSript and RubyOnRails.
 - My next stop is learning Swift for iOS development.
-- I’m looking to collaborate on mobile developments like iOS and Android apps and MODs
+- I’m looking to collaborate on mobile developments

 ---